 Eugene is leading tours around Vienna, local people often ask him

 what his real job is.
-They simply don’t believe that walking could
+They don’t believe that walking could

-be a job.
+be a profession.
 But it is one of the best jobs in the world, to explore

 this city on foot, creating urban adventures to start debates.
 One